ymolists/website/src/routes/docs/config-start-tasks.md

 > **Note**: In your local developer environment, you likely set up your project only once.
 If you work in a team, you probably have written instructions on how to get started.
 With Gitpod, you automate these manual steps so that a new environment can be set up repeatedly by Gitpod.

-Tasks are shell scripts that run on top of the docker image you configure (learn more about [custom docker images](/docs/config-docker)).
+Tasks are shell scripts that run on top of the Docker image you configure (learn more about [custom Docker images](/docs/config-docker)).

 ## Execution order